In this article, I want to talk with you about the proper ways to handle a psychiatric emergency.

 The last psychiatric emergency we’ll discuss deals with side effects to psychiatric medications.

 Some psychiatric medications take days or weeks to improve your mental health.
 Some medications never workout.
 The way your body responds to medications can differ from your neighbor.
-Because of this it’s important that you are mindful of any psychiatric side effects.
-If you believe you are experience side effects, don’t panic but instead immediately report them to your doctor and wait for further instructions.
+Because of this, it’s important that you are mindful of any psychiatric side effects.
+If you believe you are experiencing side effects, don’t panic but instead immediately report them to your doctor and wait for further instructions.

 If you cannot reach your psychiatrist or your experiencing side effects after hours it’s important that you visit the nearest ER, NOT a psychiatric hospital.